KamdynS/go-agents/README.md

 | `AGENT_PORT` | HTTP server port | 8080 |
 | `AGENT_LOG_LEVEL` | Log level | info |

+### Security
+- Libraries accept API keys only via code (config structs).
+Packages do not read environment variables and never log API keys.
+- Applications and examples may load keys from environment variables for deployability.
+A `.env.example` is provided for local development; copy to `.env` and fill in your real keys.
+- Core HTTP server intentionally omits CORS/auth; add those in your application or reverse proxy.
+- Avoid logging sensitive configuration values.

 ### Programmatic Configuration

 ```go